php-fig/fig-standards/proposed/phpdoc.md

 this may be either a Fully Qualified Class Name (FQCN) or if present in a namespace a local name.

-> It is RECOMMENDED for applications to expand any local name into a FQCN
-> for easier processing and comparisons.

 The element to which this type applies is either an instance of this class or an instance of a class that is a (sub-)child to the given class.